TauqeerAhmad5201/TauqeerAhmad5201/README.md

-## Hey, it's Tauqeer Ahmad, a learning lad and a tech evangelist
+## Hey 👋, it's Tauqeer Ahmad, a learning lad and a tech evangelist

 <p align="center">
   <img src="https://www.linkpicture.com/q/ezgif-5-c033c7a434.gif?raw=true" alt="Roles"/>
 </p>

-- Currently computer science undergrad.
+- 👨‍💻 Currently computer science undergrad.
-- Learning more on Web-Development
+- 🌱 Learning more on Web-Development
-- Using MERN as the learning stage.
+- 🌐 Using MERN as the learning stage.
-- Fascinated about community
+- 👯 Fascinated about community
-- Do talk about Microprocessors and Microcontrollers
+- 💻 Do talk about Microprocessors and Microcontrollers
-- Looking to collaborate with developers
+- 🤝 Looking to collaborate with developers

 ## 🔗 Links